2024

 • Working on labor legislation

-While mentioning the stuff above or other similar things, you should portray it in a way that shows your skills.
-Since you can’t provide an accurate representation of your skills, this is the next best way to showcase those skills.
+While mentioning the above or other similar things, you should portray it in a way that shows your skills.
+Since you can’t represent your skills, this is the best way to showcase those skills.

 In any case, avoid mentioning the skills and never talk about how skilled you are.
 Try to prove it by mentioning prior experience, projects you’ve worked on, and real-life case studies.